inmanta/inmanta-core/docs/adr/0001-timezones.md

 various places in the database and manipulated throughout the code.
 Which invariants do we uphold with regards to explicit timezone information for these datetime objects?
 And how / to what extent do we remain compatible with older API clients, which will always send naive timestamps, and might not be able to interpret timezone-aware timestamps in the response?

+https://github.com/inmanta/inmanta-core/issues/6428 adds a config option to set whether the timestamps returned by the API are aware or not.

 ## Decision Drivers